cdibella/aspacenewdocs/cmguidance.md

 •	When the error report shows no errors, or when you are satisfied with the remaining errors, your production instance is ready to be upgraded.
 •	When the final upgrade/conversion is complete, you can move ArchivesSpace version 1.5.0 into production.

-What are some common errors or anomalies that will be flagged in the conversion?
+*What are some common errors or anomalies that will be flagged in the conversion?*

-•	A container with a barcode has different indicators or types in different records.
+* A container with a barcode has different indicators or types in different records.
-•	A container with a particular type and indicator sometimes has a barcode and sometimes doesn’t.
+* A container with a particular type and indicator sometimes has a barcode and sometimes doesn’t.
-•	A container is missing a type or indicator.
+* A container is missing a type or indicator.
-•	Container levels are skipped (for example, there is a Container 1 and a Container 3, but no Container 2).
+* Container levels are skipped (for example, there is a Container 1 and a Container 3, but no Container 2).
-•	A container has multiple locations.
+* A container has multiple locations.

 The conversion process can resolve some of these errors for you by supplying or deleting values it deems appropriate, but for the most control over the process you will most likely want to resolve such issues yourself in your ArchivesSpace database before converting to the new container model.

-Are there any known conversion issues?
+*Are there any known conversion issues?*

-•	Due to a change in the ArchivesSpace EAD importer in 2015, some EADs with hierarchical containers not designated by a @parent attribute were turned into multiple instance records.
+Due to a change in the ArchivesSpace EAD importer in 2015, some EADs with hierarchical containers not designated by a @parent attribute were turned into multiple instance records.
 This has since been corrected in the application, but we are working on a plugin that will enable you to turn these back into single instances so that subcontainers are not mistakenly turned into top containers.